rudiedirkx/Objective/README.md

 Everything goes into `index.php` (probably your server's index script), so you can call it at `example.com/Objective/`, or wherever you put it.

+There's a mandatory param `store`, which functions as your username and password combined.
+One store is one file, so that one file is yours alone.
+Make it something unguessable, like a UUID.

-There are 3 web API methods:
+There are 5 web API methods (not HTTP verbs):

 * *get*
   requires 1 param: `get`, with the hierarchical tree of the value,